 What are your policy's limits?

-While most home insurance policies cover the structure of your home, the fine print of your policy will reveal how much you'll actually be reimbursed if your house is destroyed.
-Policies describe their hazard coverage limits with one of three terms, and the payout that’s implied by each term can make a huge difference to homeowners.
+While home insurance policies cover the structure of your home, the fine print of your policy will reveal how much you'll actually be reimbursed if your house is destroyed and you need to rebuild.
+Policies describe their dwelling coverage limits with one of three terms, and the payout that’s implied by each term can make a huge difference to homeowners.

 The three types of coverage limits